• Skip to primary navigation

 • Using a sharp knife dipped in hot water and dried, carefully cut in to 25 squares.

-• Serve straight away or keep in the fridge for up to 10 days in the fridge.
+• Serve straight away or keep in the fridge for up to a week in an airtight container.

 Video